 1. Take slow breaths

 While this tip may sound like an overused gimmick, it can truly help.
 Try to pause for a minute and take deep breaths when you feel like you can’t control yourself.
 The impatience inside you will slowly dissipate.
-Whether you are dealing with stress, inhaling, and exhaling slowly can calm your digestion, immune system, and brain.
+Dealing with stress, inhaling, and exhaling slowly can calm your digestion, immune system, and brain.
 Bringing awareness to the flow of your breath can also relax you and give you energy.

 2. Think big